jamtur01/puppet-irc/README.md

 2. Install puppet-irc as a module in your Puppet master's module path.

-3. Update the `IRC` variable in the `irc.rb` file with your IRC connection details.
+3. Update the `irc_server` and `irc_channel` variables in the `/etc/puppet/irc.yaml` file with
+    your IRC connection details.
+An example file is included.

 4. Enable pluginsync and reports on your master and clients in `puppet.conf`